Cross posted on Hack the Feed

 Data across the Content Life Cycle

 Geetu’s favorite part, she said, was exploring the “content gap” between what they write and what people want to read.
 It’s a tension that must be carefully considered – otherwise writers might be tempted to focus on fluff pieces vs. important news stories.
+It’s an interesting field to go into and many people are considering data science careers nowadays, especially as it looks as though it’s going to have a long and prosperous future.

 When it comes to consumption, data can be used to improve the user experience – e.g. via recommendations and personalization.